hk-speedrunning/HK-Rules/game-rules.md

   - Milliseconds should never be included in the Time With Loads.
   - Where only RTA is available on a LRT board, the RTA time will be copied into the LRT field to preserve leaderboard formatting.

+### Special Cases

+- 2 player 1 controller (2p1c) speedruns may be submitted to any of the leaderboards under the following guidelines:
+  - The run must be submitted under a joint speedrun.com account.
+The run description must identify the individual runners.
+  - The submission must include video evidence of the shared use of the input device.
+The input device need not be any specific type of controller, provided inputs are shared according to guidelines.
+  - The inputs must be shared as follows: one player has use of the 4 directional inputs and no more than two additional action buttons, which are not to include jump or nail swing.
+The other player has use of all other actions.
+The use of inventory or pause may be shared.

 ## Settings Rules

 ### Game modifications